jonathancrabtree/Circleator/configuration.md

 <h3>Feature filter track options</h3>

-<span class='config_field'>feat_type</span> and <span class='config_field'>feat_strand</span> are both examples of feature "filters".
-That
-is, they filter or restrict the set of features on which the track will operate.
+&#x20;<span class='config_field'>feat_type</span> and <span class='config_field'>feat_strand</span> are both examples of feature "filters".
+That is, they filter or restrict the set of features on which the track will operate.
 The following list enumerates the other feature filters that
 <span class='circleator'>Circleator</span> supports:

 <ul>